-In Part 1 of this blog series, we discussed how many organizations are updating their cybersecurity policies so they can better manage cyber risks and threats in the new normal of remote and hybrid work.
+In Part 1 of this blog series, we discussed how many organisations are updating their cybersecurity policies so they can better manage cyber risks and threats in the new normal of remote and hybrid work.
 We also noted that updating cybersecurity policies was only one part of the solution for reducing risk exposure in a dramatically changed work environment: information governance (IG) must also be a focus.

 As corporate IT departments are updating cybersecurity policies, they are also limiting and/or providing access to productivity tools to help control the risk of shadow IT.
 As explained in Part 1, most shadow IT applications are enterprise collaboration tools.
-But even if only corporate-sanctioned tools are in use, most organizations still lack the ability to capture and retain information from these tools to create a "corporate memory."
+But even if only corporate-sanctioned tools are in use, most organisations still lack the ability to capture and retain information from these tools to create a “corporate memory”.

-Corporate social media apps, which have a lot in common with their enterprise collaboration tool "first cousins," add to the dual challenges of maintaining cybersecurity and IG in the new normal.
+Corporate social media apps, which have a lot in common with their enterprise collaboration tool “first cousins”, add to the dual challenges of maintaining cybersecurity and IG in the new normal.
 Take for example, Workplace from Facebook (WFB).
-It has attributes similar to public social media, but it's confined solely to the organization.
-It's the intersection of high-level work collaboration and social interaction—or a case of "project management meets the watercooler."
+It has attributes similar to public social media, but it’s confined solely to the organisation.
+It’s the intersection of high-level work collaboration and social interaction—or a case of “project management meets the watercooler”.
 Inside WFB, there are chat capabilities, chat rooms, data repositories for sharing documents and news, and live video broadcasting.
 In some instances, companies will open this portal to strategic partners.
 Surveillance helps to create a corporate memory.

 As companies widen their embrace of social media, using apps like Facebook, LinkedIn, Clubhouse, Twitter and others, they need monitoring and/or surveillance of content (inbound, intra and outbound) and solid policies to govern social media use on corporate pages.
-One solution is to purchase software, like Proofpoint's Content Patrol, that can connect to an organization's many enterprise and social media apps and capture communications and interactions in them in real-time.
+One solution is to purchase software, like Proofpoint’s Content Patrol, that can connect to an organisation’s many enterprise and social media apps and capture communications and interactions in them in real-time.

-Critical questions for organizations to answer
+Critical questions for organisations to answer

 “62% of compliance leaders expect that more time and resources will need to be devoted to risk issues within the next twelve months.”